-NATIONAL DIPLOMA: BIOTECHNOLOGY (EXTENDED CURRICULUM) (NDBTFI) Purpose of Qualification
+(EXTENDED CURRICULUM) (NDBTFI)

 Persons achieving this qualification will be competent to apply theoretical and practical fundamental knowledge and skills in the fields of biotechnology, microbiology and biochemistry to the relevant biotechnology industries and research institutions.
-Graduates may apply for registration with the South African Council for Natural Scientific Prof.essions as Certificated Natural Scientists.
+Graduates may apply for registration with the South African Council for Natural Scientific Professions as Certificated Natural Scientists.